How to Join and Trade with a Crypto Signals Group?

 If your signals package includes automated trading, you will likely get an option to follow a signal with a single click with every signal.
 This button will help you set up the trading bot.

 • Step 1: Tap on the One-click Follow Button – This step takes you to the trading bot’s official Telegram or Discord ID where you can connect it with your exchange.
-You will see a ‘Start’ button on the chat.
+You will see a ‘Start’ button on the chat screen.

 • Step 2: Add client – Adding a client means telling the bot to follow signals from a specific provider.